Parent and carer partnership

 You can also contact The Marie Collins Foundation, email@example.com for support, including advice and individual counselling, for your child if they have been subjected to online sexual abuse – support is also offered to parents and carers.

-Further details will then be delivered to parents/carers by Parentmail.
+Details of any emergency closures will be delivered to parents/carers by Parentmail.

 All school payments can be made through ParentMail.
 Please contact the school office for login details if you don’t already have them.